 Charter schools are proven to benefit the students and families in attendance with higher satisfaction, higher rates of graduation and 4-year college attendance, and even higher rates of voter registration.
 But, like Brett Peiser, Dacia Toll, and Richard Barth state in the NY Daily News, people – and more specifically, many of the presidential candidates – “talk about charters as if they are the enemy of public education.”

 One thing these candidates leave out: charter schools are public schools.
-They don’t choose their student body.
-They’re accountable and transparent and free.
-Automating that lottery process is how Lotterease contributes to Fair and Transparent Enrollment Lotteries for all children applying to charter schools.
+Just like traditional public schools, charter schools do not choose their student body to inflate their success rates.
+They’re accountable and transparent.
+Many of these schools use automated and auditable lottery software like Lotterease, contributing to Fair and Transparent Enrollment Lotteries for all children applying to charter schools.

-These charter schools are public schools.
-They are forward-thinking.
-And they’re an ally of the free, high-quality education parents and children long for.
+Charter schools are an ally of the free, high-quality education parents and children long for.